 Contactless payment comes with some pros for the cardholder:

 • Ease of use.
-With contactless payment, users just have to tap their chosen method on the terminal.
-There’s no swiping—or dipping and waiting—for the transaction to go through.
+With contactless payment, users just have to tap their chosen payment method on the terminal.
+There’s no swiping or inserting for the transaction to go through.

 • Speed.
-Since there’s so swiping, dipping, signing, or entering a PIN, contactless payments tend to be faster.
+Since there’s no swiping or inserting, contactless payments tend to be faster.

 • Leave the wallet at home.
-If smartphone users have Google, Samsung, or Apple Pay on their phone and upload their credit and debit card information, they can pay for things using their smartphone.
-It makes it possible to leave the wallet at home when people might not want to bring a wallet.
+If smartphone users have uploaded their credit and debit card information to their phone, they can pay for things using their phone.

 • Security.
-Contactless payment and NFC technology are light-years more secure than traditional magnetic-strip credit cards.
-Contactless payments have authorization on both sides, basically, one time codes the machine and the card use to link up.
-This system makes it much harder for scammers to steal people’s credit card information.
+Contactless payment with chips is more secure than traditional magnetic-strip credit cards.
+Contactless payments are encrypted.
+This system makes it much harder for credit card scammers to steal people’s credit card information.

 • Hygiene.
-Dollar bills and coins are dirty and can serve as host to a world of bacteria and viruses.
-Since it passes hand to hand in retail, customers and employees alike might be picking up germs.
-As we all become more germ conscious, alternatives like contactless payments keep touching to a minimum.
+Dollar bills are dirty and can serve as host to germs.
+Alternatives like contactless payments keep touching to a minimum.

 Overall, contactless payment may make for faster transactions, and might not even require you to pull out your wallet.

 💡 Quick Tip: When you feel the urge to buy something that isn’t in your budget, try the 30-day rule.
 Make a note of the item in your calendar for 30 days into the future.
 When the date rolls around, there’s a good chance the “gotta have it” feeling will have subsided.